Is the Free SSL Certificate from Let’s Encrypt Safe? Short answer? Yes!

-So is it really safe?
+So, is it really safe?
 Yes!
-As the official LE client creates 2048 bit certificates and you can also generate 4096 (To do this, run
+As the official LE client creates 2048-bit certificates, and you can also generate 4096-bit certificates (To do this, run

 letsencrypt-auto with this flag:

-LetsEncrypt has come roaring out of beta with new sponsors.
-A lot of these companies are banking on the success of LetsEncypt.
+LetsEncrypt has come roaring, out of beta, with new sponsors.
+A lot of these companies are banking on the success of Let’s Encrypt.
 They have grown to be the third largest Certificate Authority in the world.
-A lot of people have come to trust them.
+A lot of people have begun to trust them, and are seeking free SSL certificate WordPress websites.
 They currently have 1.93 million unexpired certificates in the wild, making them one of the largest Certificate Authorities in the world.

 As a website owner, you have a big responsibility of keeping the privacy of your visitors intact.
-Installing an SSL encryption on your website is a good start and prevents the interception of submitted information by hackers.
-In the past, many people dreaded encrypting their website because it was expensive and difficult.
-Let’s Encrypt is easy and free.
+Enabling SSL encryption on your website through free WordPress SSL Certificate is a good start and prevents the interception of submitted information by hackers.
+In the past, many people dreaded encrypting their websites because it was expensive and difficult.
+Let’s Encrypt made it easy and free for whoever wants it!

 What do you think of free SSL certificates?
-Is there any confusion or question you have?
+Is there any confusion, or further questions you have?
 If so, post a comment below.